MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/omnichannel-media-management/omnichannel-media-management-overview.md

 5. If the product is configured with dimensions, select different dimension values in the dropdown controls to preview the media gallery experience for different product variants.
 6. Click **Close** to exit the preview experience.

-## Category media assignments
+### Category media assignments
-Category media assignments are always channel-specific, which means that default media assignments are not made at the Omnichannel-level like they can be for individual products.
+Commerce currently supports a single default image to be assigned to each channel-specific product category.
 Category media assignments are generally used for category navigation end-user experiences.
-Commerce currently supports a single default image to be assigned to each channel-specific category.
+Category media assignments are always channel-specific, which means that default media assignments are not made at the Omnichannel-level (like they can be for individual products).

 To assign a default image for a channel-specific category, follow these steps:
 1. Navigate to the **Product media** assignments view in either **site builder's** **Omnichannel content** workspace, or to the same view in **Commerce Headquarters (HQ)** via the **Product media assignments** button in the released products by category view.